Big terms with little meaning

 It’s also not a surprise that our homes have become substantially bigger over the last few years.

 Joshua Becker notes that if you follow the minimalist lifestyle, you will spend less time cleaning your house and more time living.
 Who in their right mind would want to spend their weekends and evenings cleaning their home?!

 Minimalism can be applied in many areas of our lives – what we eat and drink, how we live (our home and garden) and our job.
-For many of these, you will find projects online that has some interesting ideas around how to be more happy in that area.
+For many of these, you will find projects online that have some interesting ideas about how to be happier in that area.
 They include: